ML4SCI/ML4SCI.github.io/_gsocproposals/2026/proposal_SYMBA4.md

 ---

 ## Description
 One of the most important physical quantities in particle physics is the cross section, or a probability that a particular process takes place in the interaction of elementary particles.
 Its measure provides a testable link between theory and experiment.
 It is obtained theoretically mainly by calculating the squared amplitude.
-In this project we will explore Google’s recent Titans architecture to map from amplitudes to squared amplitudes using sequence to sequence representations.
+In this project we will explore Google’s recent Titans architecture combined with MIRAS to map from amplitudes to squared amplitudes using sequence to sequence representations.

 ## Duration
 Total project length: 175/350 hours.

 ## Task ideas and expected results
-  * Develop  symbolic models to predict squared amplitudes based on the Titans model architectures.
+  * Develop  symbolic models to predict squared amplitudes based on the Titans model architecture combined with MIRAS.
   * Quantify the performance of various Titans model frameworks using ablation studies.
   * Document results formally or informally to support ongoing research.